gsstudios/Guideline/pages/02.server/01.raspberry-pi/01.requirements/01.hardware/docs.md

 &nbsp;

 > - Check other listings or your local area or whatever you prefer.
 These ones are just examples.
-> - A minimum size of 8GB is necessary for the SD Card.
-Go with more and you’re prepared for more Software.
+> - A minimum size of 8GB is necessary - SD Card.
+Go with more and you’re prepared for more software.
-> - Your router needs the possibility of port forwarding and the possibility to configure the DNS server for LAN devices.
+> - Your router needs the possibility of port forwarding and the possibility to configure the DNS server for Pi-Hole.